karooolis/til/reactjs/testing-react-with-jest.md

 });
 ```

 And voila, now all that's left is to run `npm test`.
-Now, that by itself is going to be useless in most cases.
+Now, simple JavaScript function unit tests by itself is going to be barely useful in most cases.
+Let's see how to test some React components which is where fun and the power lays!

-## Testing React
+## Testing React components

-Now let's look at a more complicated but much more fun and usefule xample of testing React components.
-We start declaring our component `./mylement.js` as such:
+To start testing React componnets, we need to declare one first, d'oh.
+I have created one at `./mylement.js`:

 ```javascript
 import React from 'react';